Lipschitz-Based Robustness Certification Under Floating-Point Execution: Floating-Point Semantics and Deviation from Real Arithmetic

 We write $F_{\max}$ for the largest finite value representable in the floating-point format; a result \emph{overflows} when its magnitude exceeds $F_{\max}$.

-\paragraph{Matrix-vector product and bias addition.} From this model of basic operations, one can derive similar models for more complex operations like matrix-vector multiplication of matrix~$W \in \R^{m \times n}$ and vector~$z \in \R^n$:
+\paragraph{Matrix-vector product and bias addition} From this model of basic operations, one can derive similar models for more complex operations like matrix-vector multiplication of matrix~$W \in \R^{m \times n}$ and vector~$z \in \R^n$:

 Here $\Delta{W}$ is a matrix whose entries depend on $W$ and~$z$.
+The factor $\gamma_n := (1+u)^n - 1$ is well-defined for all~$n$ and~$u$, and our results use this definition directly.
+When $nu < 1$ it admits the familiar closed-form bound $\gamma_n \le nu/(1-nu)$; soundness, however, does not require $nu < 1$ (we return to the practical implications of the $nu \ge 1$ regime in \cref{sec:nell-cdot-u-lt-1}).
 For a matrix~$M$ or vector~$v$, we write $|M|$ or $|v|$ to denote the matrix or vector formed by taking the absolute value entrywise.
 We overload $\le$ on matrices and vectors, where it is interpreted entrywise.
 The vector $\etamv\in\R^m$ captures the accumulation of the per-product absolute error terms across each length-$n$ dot product.
 A safe, input-independent bound is

 where $\mathbbm{1}$ is the all-ones vector in $\R^m$.

 Passing to the $\ell_2$ norm, since each $|{\etamv}_i| \le \adot{n}$:

 For bias addition $\fl{v + b}$ of preactivation~$v$ and bias~$b \in \R^m$, since $\eta = 0$ in \cref{eqn:mixed-model-basic-ops} for addition, the error is purely relative and entrywise bounded: